-19 Unless suitably accurate facilities are available, not less than 5-10 mg of the "pure" standard should be weighed.
+16 Not less than 10 mg of the "pure" standard should be weighed using a 5 decimal place balance.
+The ambient temperature should be that at which the glassware is calibrated, otherwise preparation of the standard should be based on mass measurement.
 Volatile liquid analytes should be dispensed by weight or volume (if the density is known) directly into solvent.
 Gaseous (fumigant) analytes may be dispensed by bubbling into solvent and weighing the mass transferred, or by preparing gaseous dilutions (e.g. with a gas-tight syringe, avoiding contact with reactive metals).